Maradox/osmdroid-wiki/Offline-Map-Tiles.md

  * GEMF
  * GeoPackage (still under development)

-# How can I create them?
+# How can I create an offline storage archive?

 There's a few different options.